rev-net/memo/pitch.md

 RRG will achieve its mission in three ways: build and market a great [revnet.app](https://revnet.app) – the trusted web link to browse and participate in revnets through, building dev tools that make revnets easier to integrate within financial and white-labeled applications, and accelerating new revnets in dynamic ways.

-While doing so, RRG will accumulate $REV. The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
-The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
-RRG receives a portion of both $REV issuance and buybacks as the fees come in.
+While doing so, RRG will accumulate $REV. RRG receives a portion of both $REV issuance and buybacks as the fees come in.

 RRG will also have leverage to charge fees when facilitating access to revnets for traditional institutions.